Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Harris Bus got into serious financial difficulties late in 1999, and as a result operations of its LT contract routes was taken over by a new subsidiary of LT itself, trading as East Thames Buses.
 Harris’s colourful, albeit latterly rather scruffy, blue and green livery was sacrificed in favour of dull all-over red.
 ETB initially ran its routes north of the Thames from the former London Forest garage in Ash Grove, along with the Harris Belvedere base.
 Part of the 108 was based at AG, a neat coincidence considering that Kentish Bus operated the 108 from there for a while!

-Since takeover by Harris, the 108 has been diverted via North Greenwich, but to compensate reverted to the more direct (and indeed more useful) route across Blackheath via Prince of Wales Road; the frequency has been further enhanced to every 10 minutes, utilising four earlier Excels made redundant by the loss of car park services at Lakeside shopping centre, but this is still not a patch on the 5 minute double deck service provided in 1933!
+Since takeover by Harris, the 108 has been diverted via North Greenwich, but to compensate reverted to the more direct (and indeed more useful) route across Blackheath via Prince of Wales Road.
+The frequency was further enhanced to every 10 minutes, utilising four earlier Excels made redundant by the loss of car park services at Lakeside shopping centre, but this is still not a patch on the 5 minute double deck service provided in 1933!
+Unfortunately, Optare Excels have not been known for their reliability, and East Thames Buses started to replace those on the 108 (and 132) with Dennis Darts surplus to requirements at Connex Bus (now Abellio London), with which ETB seemed to have a certain affinity for a while.
+However, in the interests of fleet modernisation, a decision was taken to acquire a batch of new Volvo Merit vehicles, which were delivered in 2004.

 Navigation